objcio/articles/2014-05-01-animations-explained.md

 > [ Animation of a rectangle moving from left to right ]

-You'll notice that there is something very artificial about the movement of our rectangle.
-That is because it moves without any visible acceleration or deceleration and unless you're [dancing the robot](https://www.youtube.com/watch?v=o8HkEprSaAs&t=1m2s), that's rarely a desired effect.
+You'll notice that there is something very artificial about the animation of our rectangle.
+That is because most movements we see in the real world take time to accelerate or decelerate.
+Objects that instantly reach their top speed and then stop immediately tend to look very unnatural.
+Unless you're [dancing the robot](https://www.youtube.com/watch?v=o8HkEprSaAs&t=1m2s), that's rarely a desired effect.

 In order to give our animation an illusion of inertia, we could factor this into our interpolation function that we saw above.
 However, we then would have to create a new interpolation function for every desired acceleration or deceleration behavior, an approach that would hardly scale.

-Instead, it's common to decouple the interpolation of the animated properties from the speed of the animation.
-Speeding up the animation will give us an effect of an accelerating rectangle without affecting our interpolation function.
+Instead, it's common practice to decouple the interpolation of the animated properties from the speed of the animation.
+Thus, speeding up the animation will give us an effect of an accelerating rectangle without affecting our interpolation function.

 We can achieve this by introducing a _timing function_ (also sometimes referred to as an easing function).
 This function controls the speed of the animation by modifying the fraction of the duration: